 The residence requirements are complicated and even if you do not meet the requirements set out above you may still be eligible for support.
 You should check with EFB for information about your individual circumstances.
 If you are an asylum seeker in the UK, you will not normally be eligible for support unless you have been granted 'settled status' by the Home Office and meet the three-year ordinary residence requirement.

-EFB will decide whether you meet the "ordinarily resident" requirement.
+EFB will decide whether you meet the "ordinarily residence" requirement to qualify for a tuition fee loan, maintenance loan and grants.